access-ci-org/Integration_Roadmaps/docs/source/tasks/Knowledge_Base_v2.md

 2. **Provide user documentation** - Full User Guide(s) should reside at and be maintained by the RP on their own site, or in the ACCESS Knowledge Base (Atlassian Confluence).
 See *Adding Resource Documentation to the ACCESS Knowledge Base* below for instructions on requesting Confluence edit access.

-3. **Submit news and events** - Share news items and events with the ACCESS community via the ACCESS Support Portal.
+3. **Review how to share news and events** - Familiarize yourself with the process for sharing news items and events with the ACCESS community via the ACCESS Support Portal.
 See *News Items* and *Events* below.

 ## Prerequisite tasks